Table of contents

 - Should I get a cash register or a POS?

-The POS or “point-of-sale” (also known as an EPOS)is the heart of small businesses across the UK.
+The POS or “point-of-sale” is the heart of small businesses across Ireland.
 But do you know the difference between a POS and a cash register?
 The two are similar and at the same time very different in the way they enable you to take payments and run your business.
 Many of these differences could have a significant impact on your growth potential, which is why we’ve created this comprehensive guide.

 What is a cash register?

 A cash register (also known as a “till”) is the machine used by businesses to calculate and record financial transactions.
 Most have a keypad that’s used to input values, as well as the functionality to attach a barcode scanner, cash drawer, receipt printer and scales.

 The cash register dates back to 1879 when it was invented by James Ritty, a saloon owner from Ohio.
 His creation was patented “The Incorruptible Cashier”.
 Ritty had recognised the need for a device that could record the quantity and value of a business’s sales to deter any pilfering employees.
 In a historical context, it also represented a shift towards a new, more analytical approach to business, focused on profit and growth.